cappellini/dynamatic-scripts/readme.md

-# Useful Scripts for Working with Dynamatic on the EDA2 Machine
+# Scripts for Working with Dynamatic on the ee-tik-dynamo-eda1 Machine

 ## Prerequisite: get your Gurobi license